DDTBOX/tutorials/DDTBox Tutorial.md

   7. Decoding using LibLINEAR (Advanced)
   8. SVM Backend Options (Advanced)
   9. Decoding Z-scored data
-4. Example: Multivariate pattern classification with support vector machines (SVMs)
+5. Tutorial: Multivariate pattern classification with support vector machines (SVMs)
-5. Example: Support vector regression
 6. Analysing the decoded data
   1. Plotting and interpreting the decoding results
   2. Feature weight analyses
   3. Corrections for multiple comparisons
   4. Robust statistical inference tests
+7. Tutorial: Plotting and analysing decoded data
+8. Troubleshooting
+  1. FAQ
+  2. Support

 ##Introduction to DDTBox##

 ###The Decision Decoding Toolbox (DDTBox)

+Release No. 1.0

 DDTBox is a toolbox for multivariate pattern analysis (MVPA) of epoched EEG and other types of data.
 This toolbox can be used as a plugin for [EEGLab](http://sccn.ucsd.edu/eeglab/) or as a standalone toolbox in MATLAB.